 - X-ray fluorescence spectroscopy (XRF) with micro-spot and mapping solutions

 - advanced imaging documentation including reflectance transformation imaging (RTI), spectrophotometry, colourimetry and micro-fadometry

 - equipment for accelerated ageing tests including a climate chamber and metal-halide lamp

 - tensile and compression testing

 We work with many partners from both the private and public sectors including museums, universities, libraries, government or council authorities and others responsible for the management of cultural heritage and Environments.
-The Department for Conservation has special responsibilities in the following areas:
+The Department for Heritage Development has special responsibilities in the following areas:

 - Built environments and listed architecture

 - Climate change and sustainable management